Does Hail Damage Claim Raise Car Insurance Rates?

 The typical percentage at which an insurance company will consider a car a total loss is around 60% of its value.

-When they run value, they assess the car’s full value based on the options it is equipped with, how many miles it has on it, and the overall condition of the vehicle’s interior and.
+When they run the value, they assess the car’s full value based on the following:

-Once they have the “true” value of the vehicle, they will refer back to their policies regarding what percentage it must reach to consider the car a total loss and make an assessment at that time.
+Once they have the “true” value of the vehicle, they will check their policies regarding what percentage it must reach to consider the car a total loss and make an assessment at that time.

-The comprehensive insurance covers anything that is an “Act of Nature,” such as a flood, a fire, a hail storm, tornado damage, etc. – anything that you have zero control over that’s due to nature.
+The comprehensive insurance covers anything that is an “Act of Nature,” such as a flood, a fire, a hail storm, tornado damage, etc. – anything that you have zero control over.

-A civil disturbance – imagine you are visiting a new city and you decide to go to the city park.
+A civil disturbance – imagine visiting a new city and you decide to go to the city park.
 While you’re at the park, you see people protesting aggressively, and the police are trying to contain them.
-In the middle of the protest is your car gets smashed by the protesters.
-This is no worry to you, as long as you have the comprehensive policy on your account, which covers damage caused by a civil disturbance.
+Your car’s conveniently and unluckily parked near the protesters, and it gets smashed by the demonstrators.
+No worries, your comprehensive insurance policy covers damage caused by a civil disturbance.

-Falling objects – for example, while you are on vacation, and you want to travel to the mountains.
-While you aredriving, you see a beautiful mountain view on your right, and out of nowhere, a branch falls from a tree on your car roof and makes a huge dent… comprehensive coverage will cover that repair, too.
+Falling objects – picture this: you’re on vacation, and you’re driving up a mountain.
+You see a beautiful mountain view on your right, and out of nowhere, a branch falls from a tree and lands on your car roof, leaving a huge dent on your once-pristine vehicle.
+Good thing this is covered by comprehensive insurance.

-Hitting an animal – Unfortunately, hitting or being hit by an animal is fairly likely to happen in a state like ours in Colorado.
-We share our habitat with all types of animals.
-It does not matter how good a driver you are; animals can run out in front of you at any minute.
+Hitting an animal – Unfortunately, the chances of you hitting or being hit by an animal in Colorado is fairly high.
+It’s a region that’s shared with all types of animals.
+No matter how good a driver you are, animals can run out in front of you at any minute.
 If a deer (or another wild animal) hits your car, the damage is covered by the comprehensive insurance.

-Theft – this too is something that’s out of our control, and could happen anywhere, and at any time.
-Comprehensive insurance covers that as well.
+Theft – this is definitely something that’s out of anyone’s control—and it can happen anywhere, any time.

-Vandalism – let say you leave your car parked outside a football field, and the team that lost the game gets mad and starts a huge disturbance, breaking windshields, or scratching panels of opposing fans’ cars, slashing tires, etc. That’s terrible!
+Vandalism – here’s the scenario: you leave your car parked outside a football field, and the team that lost the game gets mad and starts a huge disturbance, breaking windshields, or scratching panels of opposing fans’ cars, slashing tires, etc. That’s terrible!
 But your comprehensive insurance will cover fixing your car as vandalism should that occur.

-Weather (including hail damage)– a hailstorm, flood, hurricane, and other disastrous weather conditions are considered “Acts of Nature” or an event that no one can predict.
+Weather (including hail damage) – a hailstorm, flood, hurricane, and other disastrous weather conditions are considered “Acts of Nature” or an event that no one can predict.
 These types of claims are considered “comprehensive” claims.
+Also, remember to take clear photos of the damage before you file a claim even if you think they’re only minor dents.

 In all these scenarios above, the cause of the damage was made by other forces that you have no control of.

-If you decide to repair your car from hail damage, we will be happy to assist you in the entire process: from filing a claim, scheduling an appointment with an adjuster, properly repairing your car, and returning your vehicle in its like-new, pre-storm condition.
+StormWise can also help throughout the entire car hail damage repair process.
+We’ll work with you from filing a claim, scheduling an appointment with an adjuster, properly repairing your car, and returning your vehicle in its like-new, pre-storm condition.